epsilonlabsllc/DataManagement/README.md

 ###Updating an Object in the Database:

-	dm.update(id, updatedObject);
+	dm.update(updatedObject);
-The update method accepts two parameters: The id number of the object being updated and the updated object that will replace the existing one I the database.
-If the id number of the new object and the id number given as the first parameter do not match, the object’s id will be overwritten.
+The update method accepts  the updated object that will replace the existing one I the database.
+For safest use, updatedObject should be an object retrieved from the database using dm.get().
+This will ensure that the correct object is updated in the database.

 ###Deleting an Object by its Id number: